arrdem/skrode/README.md

-The goal of this project is to develop a multi-worker queue architecture capable of processing many source streams from services such as Twitter, IRC, Slack and soforth as well as traditional BBDB sources such as Atom feeds and email.
+The goal of this project is to develop a multi-worker queue architecture capable of processing many source streams from services such as Twitter, IRC, Slack and soforth as well as traditional BBDB sources such as Atom feeds and email, aggregating user profiles, link data and full text for search.

 ## Architecture